 Currently Not Collectible Strategy

-Before the IRS will place your account in currently not collectible status, it may ask you to file any past due tax returns.
+Before the IRS will place your account is in currently not collectible status, it may ask you to file any past-due tax returns.

 If you request currently not collectible status, the IRS may ask you to provide financial information, including your income and expenses, and whether you can sell any assets or get a loan.
 During the time the IRS may collect the balance you owe, it may review your income annually to see if your financial situation improved.

 Generally, the IRS can attempt to collect your taxes up to ten years from the date they were assessed, though the ten-year period is tolled in certain circumstances.
 The time the suspension is in effect will extend the time the IRS has to collect the tax.